Master of Arts in K-12 Educational Administration

 The Masters program in K-12 Educational Administration prepares aspiring educators for leadership positions in public, charter and private school settings.
 The program is committed to developing school-level leadership for powerful and equitable teaching and learning and to ensuring students meet the state standards for leadership preparation.
 Most students complete the program in 2-3 years while working.
 Successful graduates qualify to apply to the Michigan Department of Education for Administrator Certification with Elementary and Secondary Endorsements.

-Now in Three Locations
+Now with Hybrid Instruction in Three Locations

 Core studies challenge students to progressively develop knowledge and skills for effective school-level leadership including: